smmk123/admin-dash/README.md

-# Admin Dashboard
+# Admin Dashboard v1.0

 This project is an Admin Dashboard for User Management that allows you to view a list of users and their statistics.
 It provides a user-friendly interface to display user data and key metrics.
+The dashboard features resizable and rearrangeable UI elements.
+The grid settings are saved to local storage and persist after a refresh.
+There is also a convenient scroll-to-top arrow for mobile devices, making it accessible on phones as well.

 ## Features